simopt-admin/simopt/docs/assemble.rst

 Description:
 ------------
-Orders for each of :math:`m` different products arrive according to :math:`m` independent Poisson processes with constant arrival rates :math:`(λj : 1 ≤ j ≤ m)`.
+Orders for each of :math:`m` different products arrive according to :math:`m` independent Poisson processes with constant arrival rates :math:`(λ_j : 1 ≤ j ≤ m)`.
 Products are made up of a collection of items of different types.
-Product :math:`j` requires :math:`ajk` items of type :math:`k`, where :math:`k` ranges from :math:`1 to n`.
+Product :math:`j` requires :math:`a_jk` items of type :math:`k`, where :math:`k` ranges from 1 to n`.
 Items are either key items or non-key items.
 If any of the key items are out of stock then the product order is lost.
 If all key items are in stock the order is assembled from all key items and the available non-key items.
-Each item sold brings a profit :math:`pk, k = 1, 2, . . . , n`, and each item in inventory has a holding cost per unit time of :math:`hk, k = 1, 2, . . . , n`.
-There are inventory capacities :math:`ck, k = 1, 2, . . . , n` for each item, so that :math:`0 ≤ xk ≤ ck`, where math:`xk` is the inventory level of item k, :math:`k = 1, 2, . . . , n`.
-The production time for each item is normally distributed with mean :math:`μk` and standard devaition :math:`σ`, :math:`k = 1, 2, . . . , n`, truncated at 0.
+Each item sold brings a profit :math:`p_k, k = 1, 2, . . . , n`, and each item in inventory has a holding cost per unit time of :math:`h_k, k = 1, 2, . . . , n`.
+There are inventory capacities :math:`c_k, k = 1, 2, . . . , n` for each item, so that :math:`0 ≤ x_k ≤ c_k`, where :math:`x_k` is the inventory level of item k, :math:`k = 1, 2, . . . , n`.
+The production time for each item is normally distributed with mean :math:`μ_k` and standard devaition :math:`σ_k`, :math:`k = 1, 2, . . . , n`, truncated at 0.

-The system operates under a continuous-review base stock policy under which each item has a target base stock :math:`bk, k = 1, 2, . . . , n` and each demand for an item triggers a replenishment order for that item.
+The system operates under a continuous-review base stock policy under which each item has a target base stock :math:`b_k, k = 1, 2, . . . , n` and each demand for an item triggers a replenishment order for that item.
 Items are produced one at a time on dedicated machines, i.e., there are :math:`n` machines, each producing a single type of item.